CoreySumma/mern-mistate/README.md

  4.)
 Enjoy your own personal journal!

-## Icebox Features:
+## Current Feature implementations:
-* Add a feature to dynamically render a graph showing trends users state.
+* Add a feature to dynamically render a graph showing trends in the users emotional state.
-* Impliment geo location to access an average mood rating of other users logging THEIR state.
+* Impliment geo location to access an average mood rating of other users logging THEIR emotional state.
-* Add a feature to upload photos to remember the entries milestone with clarity.
+* Agrigate all emotional data into a second line chart to diaplay and cross reference with the current user.